f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab6.rst

 virtual server.
 Significantly more advanced HTTP security is available by adding ASM (Application Security Manager).

-Configure An HTTP Security Profile And Apply It To The External Virtual Server
+Configure An HTTP Security Profile And Apply It To The External Virtual Server.
 ------------------------------------------------------------------------------

 On the BIG-IP: